Description

 📌 Why has the camera not been tested?

-This professional broadcast camera requires an external CCU (Camera Control Unit) to operate, as well as a specific power supply system and a compatible recorder (U-Matic, Betacam).
-We do not have this expensive and complex auxiliary equipment.
-The camera is therefore sold as is, untested, intended for collectors or individuals who already possess the necessary infrastructure.
+This professional broadcast camera requires an external CCU (Camera Control Unit) to operate, as well as a specific power system and a compatible recorder (U-Matic, Betacam).
+We do not have this costly and complex auxiliary equipment.
+The camera is therefore sold as is, untested, intended for collectors or people who already have the necessary infrastructure.

 📌 Can I use this camera to shoot videos today?

 Technically yes, but it requires a significant investment and advanced technical knowledge.
-You will need to acquire a compatible Sony CCU, an appropriate power supply system, specific multi-core cables, and a means of recording or converting the analog signal.
+You will need to acquire a compatible Sony CCU, an appropriate power system, specific multi-core cables, and a means to record or convert the analog signal.
 The Saticon tube may also be defective or worn after several decades.
-This camera is mainly suitable for enthusiasts of experimental video art who already have vintage equipment.
+This camera is mainly suitable for experimental video art enthusiasts who already have vintage equipment.

 📌 What is the cosmetic condition of the camera and its accessories?

-This is vintage used equipment from the 1980s.
+This is a vintage used equipment from the 1980s.
 The camera shows normal signs of use for its age: scratches, marks, paint wear, possible cosmetic impacts.
-The viewfinder and lens may also show signs of use.
+The viewfinder and lens may also show traces of use.
 The overall condition is consistent with professional equipment that has been used in production.
 The foam seals of the viewfinder may be degraded.
-Refer to the photos for visual assessment.
+Please refer to the photos for visual assessment.

-📌 Is the Saticon tube in good condition or burned?
+📌 Is the Saticon tube in good condition or burned out?

-We cannot verify it without a CCU and test infrastructure.
-The tubes may show burn-in (permanent marks), color degradation, or be completely defective after decades.
+We cannot verify it without a CCU and test setup.
+The tubes may have burn-in (permanent marks), color degradation, or be completely faulty after decades.
 Replacement tubes are rare and expensive.
-Consider that the tube may require replacement.
-Purchase at your own risk regarding the condition of the tube.
+Assume the tube may need replacement.
+Purchase at your own risk regarding tube condition.

 📌 Does the VLC1012SY zoom lens work properly?

 Visual inspection only.
-The lens appears mechanically intact with zoom and focus rings that turn.
-However, we could not test it optically (blurriness, internal fungus, misalignment).
-Older optics may show haze, element separation, or dry lubricants.
-The motorized iris requires the camera powered for verification.
-Sold as is without optical warranty.
+The lens appears mechanically intact with zoom and focus rings turning.
+However, we could not test optically (blur, internal fungus, misalignment).
+Old lenses may show haze, element separation, or dried lubricants.
+The motorized iris requires the camera powered on for verification.
+Sold as is with no optical warranty.

 📌 Do you offer assistance to restore or operate this equipment?

-No, no technical support is provided.
+No technical support is provided.
 Restoring vintage broadcast cameras requires expertise in analog electronics, access to technical schematics, specialized tools, and rare spare parts.
-We recommend contacting technicians specialized in vintage video equipment or forums for historical broadcast enthusiasts.
-This equipment is intended for knowledgeable, independent buyers.
+We recommend contacting technicians specialized in vintage video equipment or historical broadcast enthusiast forums.
+This equipment is intended for knowledgeable, self-sufficient buyers.

 📌 Can I return the camera if it doesn’t work?

-No, final sale without the possibility of return.
+No, final sale with no returns.
 This item is explicitly sold UNTESTED, AS IS, for collection or parts.
-No returns will be accepted for non-functioning, technical failure, or incompatibility reasons.
-By making this purchase, you accept these terms.
-Only damage caused by the carrier during shipping may give rise to a claim.
+No returns will be accepted for non-functionality, technical failure, or incompatibility.
+By making this purchase, you agree to these terms.
+Only damage caused by the carrier during shipping may be claimed.

 📌 What is the value of this camera for a collector?

-The Sony DXC-1820P is a historical piece representing the golden age of analog broadcasting.
-Its value depends on the functional condition (unknown here), completeness (having the viewfinder and optics is a plus), and collector demand.
-Some video artists, television museums, and enthusiasts seek this equipment for its unique aesthetics.
-Sentimental and historical value can exceed functional value for true collectors.
+The Sony DXC-1820P is a historic piece representing the golden age of analog broadcast.
+Its value depends on functional condition (unknown here), completeness (a set with viewfinder and lens is a plus), and collector demand.
+Some video artists, television museums, and enthusiasts seek these devices for their unique aesthetic.
+The sentimental and historical value can exceed the functional value for true collectors.

 🎯 A Piece of Television History for Your Collection!